codevise/pageflow/entry_types/scrolled/doc/internal/testing_conventions/render-helpers.md

 | `renderInContentElement` | Content-element scope: attributes, lifecycle, command emitter, optional inline-editing context.
 For components rendered *inside* a content element. |
 | `renderEntry` | Full `Entry`, driven through page objects (`getContentElementByTestId`, `getSectionByPermaId`).
 For cross-cutting frontend features and integration behavior. |

-`renderWithReviewState` is a further scoped fixture for `src/review/` code — package-internal (imported from `testHelpers/renderWithReviewState`, not the public barrel), setting up `ReviewStateProvider` only.
+`renderWithReviewState` is an internal scoped fixture for `src/review/` UI, imported from `support/renderWithReviewState`; it sets up `ReviewStateProvider` only.

 ## Picking a helper